 I hate to state the obvious but carrot is stupidly versatile!
 I can’t think of a cuisine that doesn’t use carrots in one way or another.
 However, I have to admit to it being one of my least liked vegetables growing up.
-Now I am happy to say that I am on “team carrot”.
+Now though, I am happy to say that I am on “team carrot”.
 I love these carrot and saffron cupcakes, carrot and parsnip mini bundt cakes and also that it appears in so many of my main meal recipes – including not-so-hidden veg bolognese, Brazilian beef rolls and in the white bean soup that even my fussy husband loves.
-However, this roasted carrot, fennel and apple soup is a great winter lunch for the family.
-I made it often when my daughters were in their first few months of solids (they were both starting solids during winter).
-This was a wonderful recipe that enabled us all to have the same meal. #onefamilyonemeal – Updated 31 May 2017

 3 carrots (chopped)